What is Dynamic Pricing Optimization?

 - Segment-Based Pricing: This type of dynamic pricing algorithm allows businesses to target different customer segments with personalized pricing based on age, location, purchasing history, and other metrics.

 - Value-Based Pricing: Here, the perceived value of a product or service to a customer becomes the primary determining factor.
-It’s less about competition and more about the inherent value proposition.
+It prioritizes what the customer believes the product is worth over what competitors charge.

 Ethical Considerations